 Comair operates the British Airways franchise on South African routes and also the budget airline `kulula.com'.
 The Comair Training Centre is in South Africa, close to the Johannesburg International Airport.

-Commitment to quality and use of Full Flight Simulators ensures that First Officer graduates have a high standard which prepares them for immediate employment in the airline.
+Commitment to quality and use of Full Flight Simulators ensures that graduates have a high standard which prepares them for immediate employment as First Officer in an airline.

 The course structure is: